-Finance Matters is a network for mainstream finance professionals working to align their institution’s strategy, operations and culture with positive outcomes for people and planet.
+Our intapreneurship network is for mainstream finance professionals working to align their institution’s strategy, operations and culture with positive outcomes for people and planet.
 Network members benefit from peer learning, training, leadership development and more.

-Find out more about Finance Matters here.
-To join the Finance Matters network, sign up to the Lab community and indicate your interest on the community application form.
+Find out more about our approach to systemic intrapreneurship here.
+To join the intrapreneurship network, sign up to the Lab community and indicate your interest on the community application form.
 Please note this community cluster is open to professionals working on change within mainstream financial institutions only.